Llangolman: Location and terrain

 The area surrounding the village is riddled with steep wooded valleys, presumably cut during one or more of the glacial episodes of the Pleistocene.
-The village itself sits on a plateau where two valleys meet, the Eastern Cleddau and a tributary that originates near the small village of Llandelio.
+The village itself sits on a plateau where two valleys meet, those of the Eastern Cleddau and a tributary that originates near the small village of Llandelio.
 The underlying geology consists of interbedded Ordovician shales and sandstones with extensive slate outcrops.
 Evidence of glaciation is also seen from banks of gravel and sand to the east of the village, which form deep drainage seeps from which discharges excellent spring water.

-The springs emerge in boggy land at the base of the gravel banks, where deposits of blue boulder clay, known by the natives as "indiarubber clay", can also be found.
+The springs emerge in boggy land at the base of the gravel banks, where deposits of blue boulder clay, known locally as "indiarubber clay", can also be found.
 Claypits close to the farmhouses of Llangolman Farm (still visible) and Llyn are evidence that the clay was once extracted on a significant scale.
-The study by Jehu mentions that the clay pit at Llyn was down to a depth of 15 to 20 feet, and ladders were required to get in and out.
-His report goes on to state that the clay is bluish in color and very tough (hence the nickname indiarubber clay).
+The study by Jehu mentions that the clay pit at Llyn was down to a depth of 15 to 20 feet and ladders were required to get in and out.
+His report goes on to state that the clay is bluish in colour and very tough (hence the nickname indiarubber clay).
 The clay covers the valley bottom from Llyn to Llangolman Farm at a level of over 400 ft.

-The valley sides have largely been saved from deforestation due to their steepness, and there is some evidence of old forest along the western side of the Llandelio tributary.
+The valley sides have largely been saved from deforestation owing to their steepness, and there is some evidence of old forest along the western side of the Llandelio tributary.
 Otters have been seen in the rivers.
-Of historical interest is a surviving and working hydraulic ram that pumps water to the local farm called Ffynnon Sampson ("Sampson's Well").
+Of historical interest is a surviving and working hydraulic ram that pumps water to the local farm called Ffynnon Sampson (Sampson's Well).